JKU medSPACE; photo: JKU

 JKU medSPACE

 The JKU medSPACE is a completely new, worldwide unique venue for teaching anatomy, located at the Johannes Kepler University in Linz.
-Developed and implemented by the Ars Electronica Futurelab, the JKU medSPACE shows anatomy like never before, in quadruple stereoscopic 3D 4K projection at 14×7 meters: Lecturers and students dive into larger than life, photorealistic 3D images, razor-sharp from all angles and seamlessly zoomable.
+Developed and implemented by the Ars Electronica Futurelab, the JKU medSPACE shows anatomy like never before, in quadruple stereoscopic 3D 8K projection at 14×7 meters: Lecturers and students dive into larger than life, photorealistic 3D images, razor-sharp from all angles and seamlessly zoomable.

-By starting the content, you agree that data will be transmitted to youtu.be.Data Protection Declaration
+By starting the content, you agree that data will be transmitted to youtu.be.

-The JKU medSPACE – lecture hall, laboratory, forum and stage at the same time – is a perennial collaborative research project.
-Here, medical professors teach anatomy in a completely new way: Students and professors wear 3D glasses to inspect the human body – via the software Cinematic Anatomy x Deep Space – larger than life, from any angle and seamlessly zoomable, in stereoscopic 3D.
+At the JKU medSPACE, medical professors utilize the software to present students with a unique view of the human body – larger than life, from any angle and seamlessly zoomable, in stereoscopic 3D.
 Organs and blood vessels, muscles and tendons, bones and ligaments, as well as tumors and injuries can be magnified to tiniest details as three-dimensional objects in razor-sharp clarity.

-The JKU medSPACE is an example of how expertise in different fields, artistic input, curiosity and openness create a breeding ground for important innovation.
+The JKU medSPACE – lecture hall, laboratory, forum and stage at the same time – is a perennial collaborative research project.
+It is an example of how expertise in different fields, artistic input, curiosity, and openness create a breeding ground for important innovation.
 After all, it is a starting point for a generation of physicians who will be accustomed to operating alongside robots, to work with AI systems for diagnostics and to learn and teach in virtual environments.

 One-of-a-kind medical data

 One of the unique features of the JKU medSPACE at the JKU Linz Faculty of Medicine is that there are no abstracted models: the data comes from real, living patients from the Kepler University Hospital in Linz.
 Since every patient is different, Cinematic Anatomy x Deep Space in the JKU medSPACE shows a great variety of human anatomy instead of a standardized, idealized version from many anatomical text books.
 This way, students not only see pathological changes, but get to know the human body as a whole on a different level.
-The medSPACE is also used to transmit surgeries via two video channels live from an operating room.
+The JKU medSPACE is also used to transmit surgeries via two video channels live from an operating room.

 Another unique benefit of the JKU medSPACE: The whole process from new data to full-body 3D anatomy takes only a couple of minutes, allowing for immense flexibility and previously unknown teaching opportunities.
 This is possible by realizing the potential of the Cinematic Anatomy x Deep Space software, developed by the Ars Electronica Futurelab, based on the Cinematic Rendering software by Siemens Healthineers.
 While Cinematic Rendering is used to import data from MRI and CRT, Cinematic Anatomy x Deep Space adds information, fine tunes and displays the data as photorealistic 3D-images.
 You can read all about the history of Cinematic Anatomy x Deep Space and how it works on our project page.